LeonardoSofiati/LeonardoSofiati/README.md

 - 👋 Hi, I’m Leonardo Sofiati Buscariolo
 - 👀 I’m interested in a carrer change.
-From Inside Sales in multinational Germany Company (DHL Global Forwarding) to a FRONT-END Developer
+From Inside Sales in multinational Germany Company (DHL Global Forwarding) to a Front-end Developer
-- 🌱 I’m currently learning FRONT-END lenguages
+- 🌱 I’m currently learning Front-end lenguages with focus on JavaScript and React.js and also HTML + CSS
-- 📫 How to reach me ...
+- 📫 You can find me on my e-mail or LinkedIn

 <!---
 LeonardoSofiati/LeonardoSofiati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.